RajratanWankhade/YoLo_On_Custom_Dataset/README.md

 # YoLo on Custom Dataset

 ## Description
 This project implements the YOLO (You Only Look Once) algorithm for object detection on a custom dataset.
-The goal is to achieve real-time object detection with high accuracy on a dataset of your choice.
+We Used Dataset which was labelled in xml format

 ## Installation
 1. Clone the repository: